elch93/tgc-proj3-tidbits/README.md

 The mascots' design are based on the look of a notebook.
 Since a notes sharing website will be expected to mainly filled with text, I have decided to implement more images to strike a balance.
 Additionally, the mascots lighten the mood of studying since it is often viewed as unnerving and daunting to students.
 The multiple mascots signify the community that comes together and interacting with each other.

-The tool bar on the left allows easy access for the user to choose their next course of action.
+The tool/navigation bar on the left allows easy access for the user to choose their next course of action.
 It is for users to easily create or search for notes with a few clicks.

 ### Color Scheme
 The colors of the website are mainly restricted to black, white and orange.
 Blue and red were intially considered as according to psychology, these two colors can help boost the efficiency of learning.
 However, I believe that blue will only work, for instance, on the walls of a classroom and red is used for highlighting keywords on the notes itself.
 Hence these two colors might be not as effective in their effects on a website.

-Orange is chosen because I find that not only it meshes well with black and white, but this color also represents feelings of optimism, excitement, enthusiasm and warmth.
+The color orange was chosen because I find that not only it meshes well with black and white, but this color also represents feelings of optimism, excitement, enthusiasm and warmth.
 I hope that this color will fill these emotions with inquisitive and dilligent students as they use the website.

 ### User Stories
 1. As a teacher/student, I will click on the 'Get Started' button to sign in or sign up for an account, so that I can use the functions of this website.